EU NIS 2 and RCE

 Designated Operators with special european relevance that supply at least a third of EU member states with critical services.
 These operators have to be identified in the EU and specially surveilled and protected.

-The last drafts from both NIS2 and RCE are from December 2020, for NIS2 there is a compromise draft from EU parliament, that still has been agreed on in May 2022.
-Eighteen months after entry into force of the EU directives, member states need to transpose them with own legislation into national law.
+Both directives have been published in the Official Journal of the EU as directives EU 2022/2555 (NIS 2) and EU 2022/2557 (RCE).
+The last drafts from both NIS2 and RCE were from December 2020, a compromise draft from the EU parliament and commission has been agreed on in May 2022 and passed the EP and Council in November 2022.
+21 months after entry into force of the EU directives, member states need to transpose them with own legislation into national law.

 The NIS directive from 2016 has been integrated into national legislation in EU member states, in Germany through the IT-Sicherheitsgesetz and Gesetz zur Umsetzung der NIS-Richtlinie from 2017.